 A Treat for the Senses

 While the actual festivities are open to Balinese only, tourists who visit Bali during this holiday get an eyeful of the local color.
-It isn't every day you see richly-dressed women crossing the street to make food offerings to the local temple -- and there's something festive about the penjor swaying in the wind everywhere you look!
+It isn't every day you see richly-dressed women crossing the street to make food offerings to the local temple—and there's something festive about the penjor swaying in the wind everywhere you look!

 During Galungan, some local restaurants ride the rising demand for Balinese food by offering specials on all sorts of native dishes.
 This is a great time to try Balinese food for the first time!
 On the downside, many places will be closed for Galungan, as their devout Balinese employees will likely be going to their respective villages to celebrate.